 Sites with a large number of top-level categories may find their site score affected because the top menu loads on every page.
 For instance, if you have 100 parent categories, try merging some of them and making subcategories under each.
 Then make subcategories of those categories as well, so that your site will load faster.
 Additionally, your shopper won't be overwhelmed with choices on the initial viewing of the site.

 Another thing to consider is the "Menu Display Depth" which controls how many levels of subcategories will be available.
 To illustrate how this helps, consider this: if you have 5 parent categories that have 5 subcategories, and each of those subcategories also has 5 more subcategories nested in them, it's asking the server to push a total of 125 menus every time the page loads.
 Setting the "Menu Display Depth" to 2 will only display 2 menus deep.
 If you had 5 parent categories, it now only loads 10 menu items.

 The category display depth is the most important setting on optimizing the time to dynamically generate every page on the site.
-For Stencil themes, this is found in the Theme Editor.
+For Stencil themes, this is found under Store Design.
 For legacy Blueprint themes, adjust this in Display Settings under the Category section.

 It is still possible for shoppers to navigate to deeper sub-categories even if the menu depth is set to a low number.